originally answered November 15, 2018

 “… I will perform work of national importance under civilian direction when required by the law; and that I take this obligation freely without any mental reservation or purpose of evasion; so help me God”

+The thirteenth amendment prohibits involuntary servitude.
+But you volunteered.
+You agreed.
 Perpetual slavery 24 hours a day is what you agreed to when you claim to be a citizen.
-You agreed that involuntary servitude laws do not apply to you, now all they need is a law to force your labor to pay the national debt.
+Now all they need is a law to force your labor to pay the national debt.

 Well, guess what.
 The laws already exist.